 The “core” of the liberal arts program has as its goals that students:

 During January of 2010, Waldorf College joined the Columbia Southern Education Group (CSEG) family as the first traditional campus school.
-The second academic institution operated by CSEG is Columbia Southern University (CSU), an online university offering associate, bachelor, master, doctoral and certificate programs.
-Columbia Southern Education Group (CSEG) was formed on January 1, 2012, to help both schools share resources and expertise.
+The second academic institution operated by CSEG is Columbia Southern University (CSU), an online university offering associate, bachelor, master and certificate programs.
+Columbia Southern Education Group (CSEG) was created to help both schools share resources and expertise.

 Waldorf College faculty are dedicated to the goals and tenets of liberal arts education.
 The development of an appreciation of “a life of the mind” ought to begin in the home and school, be further nurtured at Waldorf, continue in studies at Waldorf, and become a lifelong process.

 We believe the success of the Waldorf program results from the interplay of several characteristics: